mtli/sAP/doc/data_setup.md

 Organize the images from Argoverse 1.1 into the following structure:
 <p align="center"><img alt="File structure" src="img/Argoverse_file_structure.png"></p>
 The hash strings represent different video sequences in Argoverse, and `ring_front_center` is one of the sensors for that sequence.
 Argoverse-HD annotations correspond to images from this sensor.
-Information from other sensors (other ring cameras or LIDAR) is not used, but our framework can be also extended to these modalities or to a multi-modality setting.
+Information from other sensors (other ring cameras or LiDAR) is not used, but our framework can be also extended to these modalities or to a multi-modality setting.

 Unzip `Argoverse-HD.zip` into the same folder as Argoverse:
 <p align="center"><img alt="File structure" src="img/ArgoverseHD_file_structure.png"></p>